-The Center for Teaching and Learning serves as a catalyst for promoting a culture of pedagogical excellence at Marquette University.
+The Center for Teaching & Learning serves as a catalyst for promoting a culture of pedagogical excellence at Marquette University.

 Rooted in Ignatian pedagogy and the scholarship of teaching and learning, the Center for Teaching & Learning is committed to the professional development of the campus teaching community.
 We work with faculty to support sound pedagogical practice while respecting individual learning differences, and help all instructors create a learning environment where all teachers and learners can succeed and flourish.

 September 2020: The Center for Teaching & Learning and the Department of Digital Learning have created a new set of resource pages to support faculty and Teaching Assistants in Fall 2020.
 All the relevant information from the faculty support page has been updated and relocated to that new resource, along with new material.